JaeguKim/HowLongToBeat-Python-API/README.md

-# API DOC will be uploaded soon
+# API Doc will be uploaded soon
 You can easily search play-time of specific game you want to know by using this package.